Madalin-Ilarion/Controlling-DC-motor-using-LabVIEW/README.md

 Also the LEDs help us monitoring the speed of the DC motor and the variation of the spinning direction.

 Components:

--LEDs
+-LEDs;
--330 ohm resistors
+-330 ohm resistors;
--5V DC motor
+-5V DC motor;
--Arduino Uno R3
+-Arduino Uno R3;
--l293d motor driver
+-l293d motor driver.